 Mel Gibson is one of those white men who has gotten way too many chances over the years.
-In the mid-90s, he managed to secure over 60 million dollars in independent financing for a three-hour epic about a 12-century Scottish rebel which he both directed and starred in.
+In the mid-90s, he managed to secure over 60 million dollars in independent financing for a three-hour epic about a 12th century Scottish rebel which he both directed and starred in.
 The movie became a huge hit and won the Best Picture and Best Director Oscars.
-The movie is credited by at least some analysts with reviving Scottish nationalism, to the point there have since been referendums about independence from England, as well as bringing a huge surge in tourism and public interest in Scotland, even though Gibson himself was born in America and raised in Australia (partly because his father, who had an Australian grandmother and was thus allowed in to the country, was worried his older sons would be drafted for the Vietnam War).
+The movie is credited by at least some analysts with reviving Scottish nationalism, to the point there have since been referendums about independence from the United Kingdom, as well as bringing a huge surge in tourism and public interest in Scotland, even though Gibson himself was born in America and raised in Australia (partly because his father, who had an Australian grandmother and was thus allowed into the country, was worried his older sons would be drafted for the Vietnam War).
 It has also topped lists from various movie websites of the worst Best Pictures of all time and of the most historically inaccurate movies ever made.

 Since Braveheart hit theaters, Gibson has used his resulting cache to make two movies in ancient languages (The Passion of the Christ and Apocalypto), as well as the war movie Hacksaw Ridge, for which he received a second Best Director nomination.
-In the meantime, he spiralled into alcoholism (once telling his friend the director Richard Donner that he “drank five pints of beer for breakfast”), culminating in his infamous drunk driving arrest that for some reason culminating in him ranting about Jewish people and how they’re “the cause of all the wars in the world.”
-He also went through more than one extremely acrimonious divorce proceeding, during which time voicemails he left for one wife, Russian pianist Oksana Grigorieva, which included shouting that he hoped she got raped by n-words.
+In the meantime, he spiralled into alcoholism (once telling his friend the director Richard Donner that he “drank five pints of beer for breakfast”), culminating in his infamous drunk driving arrest that for some reason involved him ranting about Jewish people and how they’re “the cause of all the wars in the world.”
+He also went through more than one extremely acrimonious divorce proceeding, during which time voicemails he left for one wife, Russian pianist Oksana Grigorieva, which included shouting that he hoped she got raped by n-words, were entered into evidence.
 I say all of this not out of lurid curiosity, but to note that despite all this, Gibson is still working in Hollywood, has numerous, inveterate defenders, and remains rich and famous.
 That’s still where we are.

 So, to Braveheart as a movie.
 For the most part, I don’t have a great deal of animosity toward it, but that’s about the best thing I can say about it.
 It takes a fascinating period in history and is uninterested in giving any complexity either to its hero or its villains.
 Gibson’s William Wallace’s rallying cry is “Freedom!” but nobody involved seems to have ever actually considered what this actually means.
 The story is, sort of, the story of a Scottish rebellion against the rule of the English King Edward II (Patrick McGoohan, known almost exclusively to me from The Prisoner).
 In the movie, Wallace is a commoner motivated to rebel after his wife (Catherine McCormack) is murdered by the English (in reality he was a nobleman).
 He leads the Scots to victory at a curiously bridge-free version of the Battle of Stirling Bridge, has a somewhat bizarre, in my opinion, affair with Prince Isabella (Sophie Marceau), and is betrayed and then captured by the English and then executed.